httpie/cli/README.rst

     world
     --c31279ab254f40aeb06df32b433cbccb--

-By default, HTTPie uses a random unique string as the boundary.
-You may use the ``--boundary`` option to specify a custom boundary string instead:
+By default, HTTPie uses a random unique string as the boundary but you can use ``--boundary`` to specify a custom string instead:

 .. code-block:: bash

-    $ http --form --multipart --boundary=XOXO --offline example.org/ hello=world
+    $ http --form --multipart --boundary=XOXO --offline example.org hello=world

 .. code-block:: http